krishcy25/Python-BasicOperations-and-DataAnalysis/README.md

 ## Topic 5: Plotting
 ###### 5.1 Plotting a horizontal bar/histogram

 # Notebook 2: "Python-Data Combining.ipynb"- Contains various techniques on combining/merging the dataframes.
-This notebook contains the below topics
+This notebook contains the below topics.
+The datasets (Trans1.csv, Trans2.csv, Transactions.csv, Info.csv) used in this notebook were placed in the same repository.
+I have created all these datasets with some random data on my own to work on the operations

 # Topic 1: Data Combine